 Brass buttons plants add interest to terrariums and fairy gardens, where their ferny foliage and purplish hue contrast nicely with other petite plants such as baby's tears or kalanchoe.
 In the pampered environment of a container, plants will spread quickly, so divide them as needed to keep them in bounds.

+This plant has almost zero problems with pests and diseases.
 Aphids can be a nuisance on newly emerging foliage in the spring.
 Blast them away with a strong jet of water.
 Plants stressed by dry conditions are susceptible to mites.

 Brass buttons are easy to grow but can have minor problems.
 If you see any of the following, take steps to amend the issue.

 Brass buttons plants are not drought tolerant and those that dry out may exhibit browning of leaf edges or loss of foliage.

 Brass buttons don't like growing in too much sun.
 Avoid very hot, sunny spots, as this plant can scorch and does need a somewhat humid environment.